twentysixreds/100-days-of-code/r1-log.md

 3: Went over challenge I had solved in non-standard way and reinforced several ways of solving the same problem

 4: Am using GitHub CoPilot Chat to merely explain code as an extra teacher/coach.
 Technically uses GPT but is helping me learn which is top priority

+### R1D21

+1: Back to modern JS

+2: Getting used to basic concepts

+3: I need to go over things at least twice before things start to stick